thewca/wca-regulations/wca-regulations-2012.md

   - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
 Penalty: disqualification from the event.
 - 3b) Puzzles must be fully operational, such that normal scrambling is possible.
 - 3c) Polyhedral puzzles must use a colour scheme with one colour per face in the solved state.
 Each puzzle variation must have moves, states and solutions functionally identical to the original puzzle.
 - 3d) Puzzles must have coloured stickers, coloured tiles, or painted/printed colours.
+[NOTE: What other possibilities are there?]
   - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colours, to aid in scrambling and judging.
 - 3e) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
 - 3f) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness for non-cube puzzles.
+[NOTE: I think this is too thick.
+It allows peaking.]
 - 3g) Puzzles may be refined internally by sanding or lubricating.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
 - 3i) "Pillowed" and other modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. identity of pieces), as compared to an unmodified version of the same puzzle.
   - 3i1) Exception: Pillowed 7x7x7 cubes are permitted.
+[NOTE: Why permit pillowed 7?
+Cubic 7s are now readily available, cheaper, and I've heard better than the pillowed version.]
   - 3i2) "Stickerless" cubes, and other cubes whose face colours are visible inside the cube, are not permitted.
+[NOTE: What if the colors are not visible inside on a stickerless?
+And even has a different color border that you can't peak around the sides?
+What's wrong with that?]
 - 3j) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.
 - 3k) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that distinguish any piece from a similar piece.
 - 3l) Puzzles must be approved by the WCA Delegate before use in the competition.
 - 3m) Cube puzzles must have at most one logo.
 For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
   - 3m1) Colourless engravings (max.
 1 per colour) are not considered logos.
+[NOTE: There are megaminxes being mass produced that break this rule.]
 - 3n) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.